 We were booked into a one-bedroom self catering cottage – the Impala Cottage – and even though we were a little early and there had been a wedding the previous day, with guests staying over, our cottage was ready for us when we arrived!
 Zama showed us around the different restaurants, the bar, the cappuccino lounge in the front, as well as the event venues, before providing us with a map (including the wifi password) that directed us across the property to our cottage.

 Our cottage was just close enough that we felt part of the hotel and all the eating areas, but far enough that we were in our own little isolated bubble – perfect for a romantic weekend away.

 The one bedroom Impala Cottage is equipped with a lounge with fireplace and tv, a small kitchen, a bedroom with a lovely large (if slightly too firm) bed with a heater and electric blankets, a double shower with heated lights and a double sink, and if that’s not enough, a small deck with a heated jacuzzi and a braai.

 We spent some time relaxing, before heading out to dinner at 89 on Copper, the gorgeous wine cellar restaurant at Brahman Hills.
-I’ll have a review on this later on in the week for you – it’s food-heavy, and will make you drool!
+You can read my review on our meal HERE – it’s food-heavy, and will make you drool!
 We did also pop into the cellar bar Copper, with the last of our bottle of wine.
 We snuggled up in huge soft armchairs by the fire and sipped our red wine.
 It was so relaxing, and just the ultimate in winter escapes for me.

 We decided to not sleep in too late – sure it was a holiday, but we wanted to really get out and explore as much as we could of the area.
 We were up, showered and at breakfast just after 8, and we were absolutely wowed by the buffet spread that the Brahman Cafe puts on.
 We are suckers for a good breakfast buffet, and this one was exceptional.